mcantelon/fashion-quest/doc/source/fine_tuning.rst

      - text to display to the player upon startup
    * - setup_logic
      - Ruby code to set up game (see demo games for examples)
+   * - background
+     - Background image for game

 Other elements that can be set in `config.yaml` are explained later in this section.